A NSW Government website

 View a map of the program area.

-If the program proceeds to delivery, greater flexibility to manage water for the environment would create healthier river systems providing a range of benefits for native vegetation, native fish, waterbirds, turtles, frogs and other wildlife.
+The program offers greater flexibility to manage water for the environment and would create healthier river systems providing a range of benefits for native vegetation, native fish, waterbirds, turtles, frogs and other wildlife.

 Healthier river systems would provide generational benefits for local communities and the broader Basin community.

-The program could deliver a range of outcomes benefitting First Nations communities such as healthier connected Country and improved access to land and water, contributing to the health and well-being of First Nations communities and culture.
+The progam is also working with First Nations people to ensure outcomes such as healthier Country and improved access to land and water, contribute to the health, wellbeing and culture of First Nations communities.

 Landholders, land managers and communities may also benefit through investment in infrastructure, the potential for improved agricultural productivity for graziers, as well as benefits to recreational fishing and tourism.